You are probably aware that the best way to safeguard your tourer is with caravan insurance – but what exactly does touring caravan insurance cover?

-You might be surprised, however, how many owners who are new to the joys of caravanning – as well as a few seasoned old hands – are more than a little hazy about quite what risks tourer insurance does and does not cover.
+You might be surprised by quite how many owners who are new to the joys of caravanning – as well as a few seasoned old hands – are more than a little hazy about what risks tourer insurance does and does not cover.

-Buying any form of insurance, including tourer caravan insurance, may sometimes be something that’s a little fraught with uncertainty.
-Terminology may be confusing and sometimes things are described in unnecessarily complex terms.
+Buying any form of insurance, including tourer caravan insurance, can sometimes be fraught with more than a little uncertainty.
+The terminology may be confusing and, in the way of some insurers, sometimes things are described in unnecessarily complex terms.

 On top of that, insurance products change, along with the type of caravan you are using over the years, the nature of the outings you make in it, and the risks that need the protection of appropriate insurance.

 That is why it is important not only to regularly review your cover to make sure you have the most appropriate touring caravan insurance available but also to notify your insurer of any changes to your caravan (such as where it is stored) as soon as possible.

 Do I have to have touring caravan insurance?

 When you are towing a caravan, the law does not require that you have separate touring caravan insurance.

 The vehicle you are driving, of course, is subject to the legal requirement for a minimum of third-party insurance – and that cover typically extends to the caravan you are towing too.
 (Note that we say “typically” – it is imperative that you check with your motor insurance provider as to what cover your caravan has, if any, under your car insurance policy).

 But even if you have top of the range, fully comprehensive motor insurance, you are likely to find that it provides protection against third-party risks only for your caravan – leaving the trailer completely vulnerable to fire, theft, or accidental damage.